cross-3d/vRt/README.md

 ## RTX 2070 new winner

 Gigabyte RTX 2070 unexpectedly faster than RX Vega 64 in that ray-tracing, even without RTX mode (up to 10% or, probably, more).
+With RTX mode can overtake up to 2.5x faster (support added by extension, and not enabled by default feature set) Also, RTX mode fully disabling native BVH building and traversing mechanism, so you can be faster by that (still has only initialized buffer)